greghulette/Astromech-Control/README.txt

 This project is aimed at controlling the LEDs and sounds of my R2D2.
-It is available for anyone to use it.
+It is available for anyone to use.
 Just be aware that this is my first attempt at any real programming and thus the code is probably very inefficient.